Contact stationary Legendrian surfaces in $S^5$: Introduction

 In particular, if

-then either $S=0$ and $M$ is totally geodesic, or $S=2$ and $M$ is the Clifford torus $T_{Clif}$, which is defined by (\ref{cliffore torus}). \end{thm} The above integral inequality was proved by Simons in his celebrated paper \cite{Siom} and the classification result was given by Chern et al. (\cite{C-C-K}) and Lawson (\cite{Law}), independently.
+then either $S=0$ and $M$ is totally geodesic, or $S=2$ and $M$ is the Clifford torus $T_{Clif}$, which is defined by (\ref{cliffore torus}). \end{thm} The above integral inequality was proved by Simons in his celebrated paper \cite{Si} and the classification result was given by Chern et al. (\cite{CCK}) and Lawson (\cite{La}), independently.

-For minimal surfaces in a sphere with higher codimension, corresponding integral inequality was proved by Benko et al. (\cite{BKSS}) or Kozlowski et al. (\cite{KoSi}).
+For minimal surfaces in a sphere with higher codimension, corresponding integral inequality was proved by Benko et al. (\cite{BKSS}) and Kozlowski et al. (\cite{KS}).
 In order to state their result, we first record an example.

-\textbf{Example.} The veronese surface is a minimal surface in $S^4\subseteq R^5$ defined by
+\textbf{Example.} The veronese surface is a minimal surface in $\mathbb{S}^4\subseteq \mathbb{R}^5$ defined by

 where